Growing stakeholder pressures on the impact of waste on our planet is an everyday news story that will only continue to gain momentum.

 For businesses around the world, it is now a question of when rather than if a data breach happens.
-With fines threatened by GDPR for failure to report a security breach, the pressure to defend your data has never been higher.

 On March 28 2017, the Hungarian parliament tabled higher education legislation that set new requirements for universities accredited in foreign countries.